 This is a one-day course, with approximately 6 hours of instructional time.

 Introduction

-- > The Research
+- Infomercial for the GSO Portal

-- ➤ Investigation of Assessment Terminology
+- > Review of Goals of Assessment

-- ➤ What is Exemplary Feedback?
+- What is Exemplary Feedback?
 Activity

-- ➤ Key Elements in a Model Learning Process
+- > Key Elements in a Model Learning Process

+- > Coming to Terms with Assessment

-- > Characteristics of Exemplary Feedback
+- Characteristics of Exemplary Feedback